Our parish is staffed by Norbertine priests from Saint Michael's Abbey in Silverado, who serve in the parish church and its grammar school.

 An English Mass is live-streamed weekdays at 8:30 AM and Saturday at 8:00 AM.

-Sunday Masses live streamed: Vietnamese - Saturday Vigil at 6:30 PM; Sunday - English at 11:00 AM; Latin at 12:30 PM and Spanish at 2:15 PM.
+Sunday Masses live streamed: Vietnamese - Saturday Vigil at 6:30 PM; Sunday - English at 11:00 AM and Spanish at 2:15 PM.

 If you are not free to follow along at those times you may find them afterwards on our YouTube Channel.